You are here

 Information on this site is given as a general overview of the bankruptcy process.
 It should not be relied upon for your individual situation or taken as legal advice.
 Talk to an attorney to discuss your financial situation.

 No employee of the Court is permitted to give legal advice or to respond to questions which may constitute legal advice.
 General information regarding filing a bankruptcy case, fees, forms, trustees, Court locations, calendars, etc. is available on this site at no charge.
-Also, links are provided on this site to other information including the Federal Rules of Bankruptcy Procedure and the South Carolina Bankruptcy Local Rules.
+Links are provided on this site to other information including the Federal Rules of Bankruptcy Procedure and the South Carolina Bankruptcy Local Rules.

-en español
+<en español